Questions

 The label on a voltage source is usually oriented with the polarity arrow going in the same direction as the actual voltage generated by the source (1a.), but there is no law that says it has to.
 The black + and − signs inside the symbol circle show the actual orientation of the source voltage.

-READ ALSO: What is the difference between RF and IF?
+READ ALSO: What is the connection between the Library of Babel and The Book of Sand?

 How do you use Kirchhoff’s law in a circuit?